Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

               gpuProcess: { // Out-of-process compositing ("GPU process") feature
                 status: <string>, // "Available" means currently in use },
-              advancedLayers: { // Advanced Layers compositing.
-Only present if D3D11 enabled.
-                status: <string>,    // See the status codes above.
-              },
               hwCompositing: { // hardware acceleration. i.e. whether we try using the GPU
                 status: <string>
               },